 Whether we are talking to friends, reading comments on social media or watching the TV news, a growing concern is loudly reverberating all around us.
 What will become of our island, Spain and Our Planet Earth as the human race fails to incorporate drastic changes to dramatically reduce our use of natural resources.

-Industry leaders are now on board to help support these efforts but much will need to be done to get the second largest emitter – The United States – back to the table.
-Currently, resolutions are being passed by country governments to support reductions in carbon emissions, the largest contributor to our climate.
+Industry leaders were on board to help support these efforts but much will need to be done to get the second largest emitter – The United States – back to the table.
+Unfortunately, no resolutions were passed with any meaningful initiatives and the world’s species continued to experience intense stress.

 Enter COVID-19.
 This is the new normal.

-We also watched the devastating effects of uncontrolled tourism to the Islands with more than 20+ million people annually visiting Mallorca.
-Now, with a massive reduction in tourism and no cruise ships, we have dolphins entertaining us in the ports and clearer waters than we've had in decades.
-The resident population hovers around 900,000 people with estimates for an additional 250,000 full-time residents within 10 years.
-While the island’s villages to the East are not populated year-round, the overcrowding in Palma and the Southwest of the island pushes resources beyond the scope of healthy regeneration.
+We also see the devastating effects of uncontrolled tourism to the islands with more than 20+ million people on Mallorca.
+While the island’s villages to the East are not populated year round, the overcrowding in Palma and the Southwest of the island pushes resources beyond the scope of healthy regeneration.

-The Balearic Government understands that we need a collective plan for survival.
-Below, you'll find a few articles on trends, policies and actions that support a more sustainable lifestyle.
+Below, find links to articles that help you better understand that people on Mallorca understand the stakes we face and are making efforts toward survival.
 Change agents live among us.
-Get to know them, their work and join us as we forge a path toward the future for us all.
+Get to know them, their work and join us as we forge a path toward the Future for us all.